The History of AC/DC and the ‘Night Stalker’ Murders

 Richard Ramirez, a transient based in Los Angeles, spent a terrifying portion of 1984 and 1985 slipping into windows and through unlocked doors in California, committing a string of unspeakable crimes under cover of darkness.
 He would be dubbed the “Night Stalker,” as frustrated authorities tried and failed to capture this ghost-like psychopath for over two awful summers.

 But a vicious murder in the city of Rosemead on March 17, 1985, took on special meaning for AC/DC and its fans after the killer left behind a hat bearing the band’s logo.
-Things only worsened when a childhood friend of Ramirez, eventually linked to 13 brutal killings, said he’d been a huge fan of AC/DC.
+Things only worsened when a childhood friend of Ramirez said he’d been a huge fan of AC/DC.

-By the end of the decade, Ramirez would be sent to California’s death row, but not before inflicting untold collateral damage on AC/DC, as well.
+By the end of the decade, Ramirez would be sent to California’s death row in connection with 13 brutal killings, but not before inflicting untold collateral damage on AC/DC, as well.
 “I thought it was a joke at first,” Malcolm Young told VH1’s Behind the Music.
 “We just thought, ‘This is crazy.’
 I mean, why are we connected, anyway?”

 That provided another link — though a shaky one — as AC/DC had included a similarly titled track on its breakthrough Highway to Hell album from five years before.
 “That song is not called ‘Night Stalker,'” Malcolm Young said, in a futile reminder.
 “It’s called ‘Night Prowler’ — and it’s about things you used to do when you are a kid, like sneaking into a girlfriend’s bedroom when her parents were asleep.”